jreiche/aeo_radar/README.md

 # 1. Introduction to Google Earth Engine
 Google Earth Engine (GEE) provides vast amounts of satellite imagery and geospatial datasets ready to use for researcher, scientists and developers [(Goerlick et al., 2017)](https://www.sciencedirect.com/science/article/pii/S0034425717302900).
 Satellite images include ESA’s Sentinel missions providing both dense optical [(Sentinel-2)](https://developers.google.com/earth-engine/datasets/catalog/sentinel-2) and radar [(Sentinel-1)](https://developers.google.com/earth-engine/datasets/catalog/COPERNICUS_S1_GRD) data streams.
 These data streams can be directly processed on Googles servers making it a fast and convenient tool to analyse remote sensing data.
-For a brief introduction to capabilities of GEE you may watch the videos of this [playlist.](https://www.youtube.com/playlist?list=PLivRXhCUgrZpCR3iSByLYdd_VwFv-3mfs).
-Nessecary videos of this playlist are:
+For a brief introduction on how to use GEE you may watch the videos of this [playlist.](https://www.youtube.com/playlist?list=PLivRXhCUgrZpCR3iSByLYdd_VwFv-3mfs).
+Suggested videos in particular helpful to accomplish this exercise are:
 * [General introduction of GEE](https://www.youtube.com/watch?v=W2V_awzKDOg&list=PLivRXhCUgrZpCR3iSByLYdd_VwFv-3mfs&index=2&t=0s)
 * [Difference between a server and a client.](https://www.youtube.com/watch?v=Tas0c4e_E0M&list=PLivRXhCUgrZpCR3iSByLYdd_VwFv-3mfs&index=3&t=0s) It is important to notice that GEE is as server based platform and certain operations that you are used to carry out in R or other programming software are either not working or not advisable.
 * [General functions on filtering and displaying data in GEE.](https://www.youtube.com/watch?v=4w6Mt6HTC2I&list=PLivRXhCUgrZpCR3iSByLYdd_VwFv-3mfs&index=4&t=0s)